shreyansh-jain/shreyansh-jain/README.md

 - Improving the performance of a system by introducing indexes and keys to the RDBMS database.

 During the journey, I learned about the importance of building a team and culture in an organization, also how it drives the growth of any company.

+I also started the first ever Google Developers Group in central India with the motivation to contribute to a developer's growth.

 My current project demands me to work on Ruby on Rails and I am presently working on my ROR skills to contribute in a better way to the team.